cafjs/caf_dcinabox/privateMultiHost.md

 ## Make visible  a local daemon outside a host

+    cafjs run --appImage registry.cafjs.com:32000/root-helloiot --ipAddress 192.168.1.15 --port 8080 helloiot

+and internally this is what happens:

 change suffix to a wildcard DNS resolved to your IP address

     export APP_SUFFIX=192.168.1.15.xip.io